StashK/Unspecialized-OT-Attacker/README.md

 # The Unspecialized OT Attacker
-This repository contains the raw data used in the submitted paper "Attacking Operational Technology Without Specialized Knowledge: The Unspecialized OT Threat Actor Profile".
+This repository contains the raw data used in the paper "Attacking Operational Technology Without Specialized Knowledge: The Unspecialized OT Threat Actor Profile".

 # Files